hpssjellis/google-magenta-midi-music-on-linux-hello-world/README.md

 1. Theoretically that should be it. **setup.sh** installs into a home folder called mymagenta a folder called Google Magenta.
 It also installs bazel and tensorflow.
 Sets up some symlinks in the magenta workspace, builds a few extra folders.
 If all goes well it runs the bash file **a01-helloworld.sh** which runs a combined set of the example programs with only 200 interactions instead of 20000.
 Then it finally activates tensorboard

-Your final 3 midi examples end up in the /tmp/basic_rnn_generated folder and then copy the midi files to however you want to play them.
-I installed timidity but there has to be something better out there.
+Your final 5 midi examples end up in the **/tmp/basic_rnn_generated** folder and then copy the midi files to however you want to play them.
+I installed timidity to play the midi files but have now started using https://onlinesequencer.net/

 Then start using your own midi files and your own primer.mid file and change variables and iterations.
-I would like to make another helloWorld that tidies up where are these temporary files go, presently it is a mess for beginners
+I would like to make another helloWorld that tidies up where all these temporary files go, presently it is a mess for beginners